Buying a Home With a Pool? What You Need to Know

-Many people dream of having a home with a pool to lounge in during hot summer days, and a pool can be excellent source of entertainment for both family and friends.
+Many people dream of having a home with a pool to lounge in during hot summer days, and a pool can be an excellent source of entertainment for both family and friends.
 However, having a pool takes a lot more work than just filling it with water, and anyone looking to buy a new home with a pool should know exactly what goes into it.

 Insurance Rates Will Rise

 Homes with pools normally have higher insurance rates than homes without pools because pools are considered an “attractive nuisance.”
 This is because pools, like trampolines and other similar things, can be dangerous to children who want to play with them.
-Insurance companies require that pools be surrounded by a fence with signs clearly posted before they will insure a home with a pool.
+Insurance companies require that pools be surrounded by a fence with signs clearly posted before they will ensure a home with a pool.

 Pools Affect a Home’s Value